exgade/linux-gaming/README.md

 * a few dependencies or helpful resources (for instance windows core fonts)
 * Optimizes Copy on Write settings on BTRFS File Systems (if used) to avoid performance problems in games
 * Communication Tools: Mumble, Teamspeak 3 and Discord (On Debian it's at the moment just mumble)
-* Additional Install script for newest Glorious Eggroll Proton Build ( https://github.com/GloriousEggroll/proton-ge-custom/releases )
+* Additional Install script for newest Glorious Eggroll Proton Builds ( https://github.com/GloriousEggroll/proton-ge-custom/releases )

 ---